cloudlab365/Azure-Virtual-Network-Hub-and-Spoke-Architecture-Deployment/01-Deployment-Steps/README.md

-Absolutely — here’s a **clean, professional, GitHub‑ready README section** focused entirely on **detailed deployment steps** for your Hub‑and‑Spoke Azure network architecture.
-It uses clear Markdown, headings, and a structure that hiring managers and engineers instantly recognise.

-You can paste this directly into your README.md or merge it with the earlier version.

----

 # 🚀 Deployment Steps

 This section provides a detailed, step‑by‑step guide for deploying the secure **Hub‑and‑Spoke network architecture** using Azure VNets, NSGs, and Azure Firewall.